mouseless/mouseless.codes/contents/questions/project-management.md

 Yes.
 We see software development as continuous work that starts with a minimal scope and builds upon it in every iteration.
 What we do is create a minimum viable and functional software and deploy it to production as soon as possible, usually within 2-4 weeks.

-We then continue developing new versions while providing support for the production version.
+We continue developing new versions while providing support for the production version.
 If you find a version sufficient at any given moment, we focus on maintaining it by addressing bugs and issues, as well as applying technology upgrades.

 ::